dockpack/base_python/README.md

 Dependencies
 ------------

-bbaassssiiee.base_epel is a role that this role depends on, see above.
+dockpack.base_epel is a role that this role depends on, see above.

 Example Usage
 ----------------